AI

 Key takeaways

 You built an AI steering committee.
-Six months later, nothing’s shipped.
+Six months later, nothing shipped.

-The problem isn’t who’s on the committee.
-It’s what the committee can actually do.
+The problem isn’t who’s in the room.
+It’s what they’re actually allowed to do.

 What steering actually means

 Most AI steering committees get built as advisory bodies.
-They discuss.
-They recommend.
-They provide input.
-Then someone else decides.
-Usually someone who wasn’t in the room and doesn’t understand the context.
+They discuss things, recommend approaches, provide input to whoever actually decides.
+Then someone else makes the call, usually someone who wasn’t in the meeting and doesn’t have the context that shaped the recommendation.

-Info-Tech Research Group’s framework defines an effective AI governance structure as one where the committee has clear mandates, roles, responsibilities, and actual decision-making authority over the AI lifecycle.
+ISO/IEC 42001, the world’s first AI management system standard, defines effective AI governance as requiring clear mandates, roles, responsibilities, and actual decision-making authority over the AI lifecycle.
+The standard includes 38 distinct controls and follows a plan-do-check-act approach.

 For a mid-size company, that breaks down to four specific powers: